-For Photogrammetry, A ‘neutral’ photo ease the post-processing
+For Photogrammetry, A ‘neutral’ photo is easier to post-process.

-Especially for the conversion into VR, the photo shaded by direct sunlight will generate the VR space incorrectly, casting multiple shadows when the lightings are applied in VR.
+Especially for conversion into VR, the photo shaded by direct sunlight will generate the VR space incorrectly, casting multiple shadows when the lighting is applied in VR.

 For this example, it took about four hours to take photos.
 Fortunately, I took photos smoothly because the weather was light rain so there are few visitors.
 Although I recommended cloudy weather earlier, moist cobblestones in a shrine are also picturesque.
 So light rain could also be a good condition.

-For the area where you don’t need to worry about having people in the view, daytime with the bright condition is preferable.
+For the areas where you don’t need to worry about having people in the view, then daytime with bright conditions is preferable.

-This is to prevent you from being reflected in the glass as possible.
+This is to prevent you from being reflected in the glass as much as possible.

 Basically, Photogrammetry cannot process the reflective surface correctly but there are some exceptions.

-- When moving, the image reflected by the glass doesn’t change > it can be processed into the surface with a constant colour.
+- When moving, the image reflected by the glass doesn’t change > it can be processed into the surface with a constant color.